The Frequently Asked Questions that are specifically associated with the Undergraduate Course Facilitator Training and Resources Program.

 Note that some departments may ask you to turn in this proposal packet directly to them, while others may ask you to submit it to the Academic Senate (320 Stephens Hall) on the department's behalf.
 Once you've submitted your proposal you can choose to post your class on the DeCal website, where most students look for listings of student-initiated classes.

 As of Spring 2018, the Academic Senate mandates that all first-time DeCal facilitators must complete training with the UCFTR.
-Training offerings can be found here.
+Visit our training workshops page to view the most up-to-date offerings.
 The deadline to fulfill this requirement is the same as the Academic Senate’s course proposal deadline (see below section).

 If you have experience facilitating a 98/198 course before, check with your department to confirm if this experience fulfills your requirement, or if you would still need to complete training with UCFTR.